Forensic audio is the application of audio technology to the areas of criminal and civil law, security, and other matters of public interest.

 Authentication of audio involves four steps-

-- Software is used for measurement of certain frequencies and levels in program material.
+- Software is used for the measurement of certain frequencies and levels in program material.
 Spectrum analysis and spectral repair are utilized to detect specific characteristics and repair digital audio.

-- Visual examination of audio files is used to identify any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering of audio, anomalies or alterations.
+- Visual examination of audio files is used to identify any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering of audio, anomalies, or alterations.

-Below is example of an edit point or alteration that was difficult to hear when critically listening however became quite obvious under visual examination.
+Below is an example of an edit point or alteration that was difficult to hear when critically listening however became quite obvious under visual examination.
 As you can see the noise floor has been cut and has disappeared momentarily indicating that the recording was not continuous and had been altered whether intentionally or unintentionally.